Retirement Savings Plan

 If you are/were self-employed, or employed and not a member of an employer-funded Registered Pension Plan (RPP) or Deferred Profit-Sharing Plan (DPSP) --

-For the 2012 tax year, your current year's RSP contribution limit is 18% of your previous year's "Earned Income" to a maximum of $22,970, plus any unused contribution room carried forward from previous years.
+For the 2016 tax year, your RSP contribution limit is 18% of your 2015 "Earned Income" to a maximum of $25,370, plus any unused contribution room carried forward from previous years.

 If you are/were a member of an employer-funded RPP or DPSP --

-For the 2012 tax year, your current year's RSP contribution limit is 18% of your previous year's earned income to a maximum of $22,970 minus the Pension Adjustment reported by your employer (found in box 52 of your previous year's T4 slip), plus any Pension Adjustment Reversal reported by your employer on Form T10, and any unused contribution room carried forward from previous years.
+For the 2016 tax year, your RSP contribution limit is 18% of your 2015 earned income to a maximum of $25,370 less pension adjustments reported by your employer, plus any unused contribution room carried forward from previous years.
 This information is intended as a guideline only.
 Please contact CRA for full details and calculations.